Kulbhushan Jadhav case: Pakistan blocked all legal remedies, India exploring options, says MEA

 Pakistan had earlier this month said July 20 is the last date of filing a review petition by Jadhav against the death sentence handed down to him by a Pakistani military court.

 The 50-year-old retired Indian Navy officer was sentenced to death by the Pakistani military court on charges of espionage and terrorism in April 2017.
-India approached the International Court of Justice against Pakistan for denial of consular access to Mr. Jadhav and challenging the death sentence.
+India approached the International Court of Justice against Pakistan for denial of consular access to Jadhav and challenging the death sentence.

-The Hague-based ICJ ruled in July 2019 that Pakistan must undertake an "effective review and reconsideration" of the conviction and sentence of Mr. Jadhav and also to grant consular access to India without further delay.
+The Hague-based ICJ ruled in July 2019 that Pakistan must undertake an "effective review and reconsideration" of the conviction and sentence of Jadhav and also to grant consular access to India without further delay.